-> - ‘The Double-edged Sword’ – Don’t just blindly pick sarees in thinner, flimsier fabrics, though.
-Many recommend putting on fluid fabrics for slimming effect.
-But, these fabrics also are usually transparent, clingy and lots of occasions, slippery.
-Transparent, flimsy ones like chiffons and nets stay with body’s curves, and can only cause you to feel ‘exposed’ and weightier.
+- ‘The Double-edged Sword’ – Don’t just blindly pick sarees in thinner, flimsier fabrics, though.
+Many recommend putting on fluid fabrics for a slimming effect.
+But, these fabrics also are usually transparent, clingy and a lot of occasions, slippery.
+Transparent, flimsy ones like chiffons and nets stay with the body’s curves, and can only cause you to feel ‘exposed’ and weightier.
 Slippery ones (like satin and lots of other synthetic sarees) won’t drape/ pleat or stay well.

-> - ‘Pure Georgette and Crepes are the best friends’ – and they are soft Silks and fluid, softer Cotton – as well as their smart blends.
+- ‘Pure Georgette and Crepes are the best friends’ – and they are soft Silks and fluid, softer Cotton – as well as their smart blends.
 They’ll provide a balanced, slimming look.

 3. Embellishments and style